lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Various potential channel conditions for the technology and the corresponding recommended use of SCHC C/D and F/R

-This section lists the parameters that need to be defined in theProfile.
+This section lists the parameters that need to be defined in the Profile.

 * Rule ID numbering scheme, fixed-sized or variable-sized Rule IDs, number of Rules, the way the Rule ID is transmitted